Sne4kers/hyperbolic-tsne/README.md

 ## First steps

 There are two ways of getting started with the `hyperbolicTSNE` package.
-First, `example_basic_usage.ipynb` offers a step-by-step guide showing how to use the HyperbolicTSNE package to embed a high-dimensional dataset.
+First, `code.py` offers a step-by-step guide showing how to use the HyperbolicTSNE package to embed a high-dimensional dataset.
-Second, the `example_different_params.py` script shows how to set up a script for quick experimentation.
-In this case, to compare the effect of different parameters.

 ## Replicating the paper results